Bavarian Political Police: Nazi Germany

-Staff from the Bavarian Political Police was instrumental in assisting Himmler to take control of the complete German police force.
-Key members from Bavarian Political Police that would later rise to high ranks within the SS and the Gestapo were Heydrich, Heinrich Müller, Josef Albert Meisinger, Reinhard Flesch, Franz Josef Huber, and Edmund Trinkl.
+Staff from the Bavarian Political Police were instrumental in helping Himmler take control of the entire German police force.
+Key members from the Bavarian Political Police that would later rise to high ranks within the SS and the Gestapo were Heydrich, Heinrich Müller, Josef Albert Meisinger, Reinhard Flesch, Franz Josef Huber, and Edmund Trinkl.

 In Bavaria, the political police at first only targeted communists and members of the Social Democratic Party of Germany, with thousands of people being taken into protective custody.
 Instrumental in destroying communist resistance in Munich was the informer Max Troll, who denounced over 250 fellow communists to the BPP.
 From June 1933, this was expanded to non-Nazi members of the national- and state parliaments being arrested, as well as members of the Bavarian People's Party.

 Eventually, Himmler would gain control of all the police in Germany.
-On 10 February 1936, a law was passed, allowing the police to act completely independent of the law, free to arrest, deport, torture, and murder people.
+On 10 February 1936, a law was passed allowing the police to act completely independent of the law, free to arrest, deport, torture, and murder people.
 On 17 June 1936, Adolf Hitler decreed police forces' unification in Germany and named Himmler Chief of German Police, which had previously been controlled through state law.
 This move gave Himmler operational control over Germany's entire detective and political police.

 The Bavarian Political Police, now part of the Gestapo, became the Geheime Staatspolizei Staatspolizeileitstelle München, led by Walter Stepp, who had been in charge of the force since 1935.
 Sepp attempted to retain some independence from the Gestapo headquarters in Berlin and was eventually dismissed in 1937 over the issue.
 Sepp, in turn, had succeeded Jakob Beck, who led the Bavarian Political Police from April 1934 to February 1935, acting for Heydrich.

 After integration into the Gestapo, the Bavarian branch was led by Walter Sepp (until 1937), Lothar Beutel (1937–1939), Erich Isselhorst (1939–1942) and Oswald Schäfer (1942–1945).